 FACES for the Future Coalition

-The FACES for the Future Coalition delivers the highly successful FACES program model to communities seeking to prepare high school students for entry into the health professions by developing their own pipeline programs.
-FACES incorporates best practices in adolescent medicine, innovative pedagogy,and community engagement.
-Taken together, the model addresses the diverse needs of young people interested in healthcare careers, and prepares students to meet the challenges of impending health workforce shortages and worsening health disparities.
+The FACES for the Future Coalition delivers the FACES program model to communities seeking to prepare high school students for entry into the health professions by developing their own pipeline programs.
+FACES incorporates best practices in youth development, stakeholder engagement, and workforce development strategies.

 Global Health Leaders